- Student life

 The list of famous history graduates includes Irish-American author, academic and diplomat Samantha Power, UK’s ex-Prime Minister Gordon Brown, British Indian novelist Salman Rushdie and Russian American writer Ayn Rand.

-Elena Kagan, the first female dean of Harvard Law School and U.S. Supreme Court Justice graduated summa cum laude in history at Princeton.
+Elena Kagan, the first female dean of Harvard Law School and US Supreme Court Justice graduated summa cum laude in history at Princeton University.

-Journalist Louis Theroux got a first class degree in the subject from Oxford.
+Journalist Louis Theroux got a first class degree in history from the University of Oxford.

-Perhaps surprisingly, a whole lot of philosophers including Machiavelli, Hume, Hegel and Marx also studied history.
+Perhaps surprisingly, a lot of philosophers including Machiavelli, Hume, Hegel and Marx also studied history.